Consider An Internship

 Before you even begin looking for an internship you should create a résumé and cover letter and have them reviewed by a counselor in the Career Center.
 Having these materials ready enables you to promptly submit them to any internship (credit or non-credit) that becomes available, which avoids missing opportunities.
 Create your résumé today by utilizing the Titan Résumé Builder and then upload your résumé to your Titan Connection to directly apply for internships.

 To access Titan Résumé Builder, login to your student portal and click the "Career Center" link.

 - Network - friends, family, professors, classmates, current employment

 - Internship and Job Fair (Fall and Spring)

 - Company information sessions

-For a listing of available internships (credit and non-credit), login to the Titan Connection jobs database.
+For a listing of available internships (credit and non-credit), login to the Titan Connection jobs and internship database.

 - Login to your student portal

 - Under "Jobs & Internships"